-This proxy statement is being furnished to you by the board of directors of Criteo S.A. (the "Company," "Criteo," "our," "us," or "we") to solicit your proxy to vote your ordinary shares at our 2020 Annual General Meeting of Shareholders (the "Annual General Meeting").
-The Annual General Meeting will be held on June 25, 2020 at 2:00 p.m., local time, at 32 Rue Blanche, 75009 Paris, France.
-As a result of the evolving COVID-19 pandemic and related French protocols, however, we may decide to hold the Annual General Meeting in a different location or solely by means of remote communication (i.e., a virtual-only meeting).
-This proxy statement and the accompanying proxy card are first being mailed on or about May 8, 2020 to holders of our ordinary shares, nominal value €0.025 per share ("Ordinary Shares"), as of May 8, 2020.
+This proxy statement is being furnished to you by the Board of Directors of Criteo S.A. (the "Company," "Criteo," "our," "us," or "we") to solicit your proxy to vote your ordinary shares at our 2021 Annual General Meeting of Shareholders (the "Annual General Meeting").
+Due to the ongoing COVID-19 pandemic, the Annual General Meeting will be held on June 15, 2021 at 4:00 p.m., local time, in closed session, without the physical presence of shareholders or other persons entitled to attend, to provide a safe experience for our shareholders and employees.
+We intend that this proxy statement and the accompanying proxy card will be first made available on or about April 29, 2021 to holders of our ordinary shares, nominal value €0.025 per share ("Ordinary Shares"), as of April 29, 2021.
 The Bank of New York Mellon, as the depositary (the "Depositary"), or a broker, bank or other nominee will provide the proxy materials to holders of American Depositary Shares, each representing one Ordinary Share, nominal value €0.025 per share ("ADSs").